You are listening to the Sean Hannity Radio Show podcast.

 That was supposed to be one of the things that we fixed.

-I agree with you that there's we've seen no evidence of any type of collusion between the Trump campaign and this Russia issue.
+I agree with you that we've seen no evidence of any type of collusion between the Trump campaign and this Russia issue.

 Russia has tried to influence elections in the past.